 The Bhutan Foundation’s Special Education Program started in 2008 in collaboration with the Ministry of Education.
 Over the last seven years, the program has increased the capacity of Bhutanese teachers to provide assistance to children with special needs, 12 schools have been identified by the Ministry of Education to provide these services throughout the country, a US Special Education Advisory Committee has been established, and the Ministry of Education has drafted a National Special Education Policy for the country.
 These accomplishments have been possible through the support and hard work of our partners on the ground, the Ministry of Education, and supporters and donors of the program who have provided pro-bono technical assistance and advice for the project.
 As the program continues to grow for Bhutan with more children identified and increased awareness, more challenges lay ahead to address the children’s needs.

-Three local CSOs provide services for individuals with disabilities.
+Four local CSOs provide services for individuals with disabilities.

 The Bhutan Foundation seeks support for education for children with disabilities to succeed in their schools and then to transition to live an independent life.
 All donations will go toward training teachers and social workers, assisting students with disabilities to learn in the most effective ways, and providing assistive devices and teaching resources for the local public schools.
 Please help us improve the quality and access to education for children with disabilities in Bhutan.